|

 it.

-Normally, you will be given a promissory scroll at your elevation.
-If
+scroll.
+Normally, you will be given a promissory scroll at your

-you tell the Scribe Armarius afterwards that you in fact want a scroll,
+elevation.
+If you tell the Scribe Armarius afterwards that you in fact

-then it will be assigned.
-However, if you wish it to be presented at your
+want a scroll, then it will be assigned.
+However, if you wish it to be

 B. The Vigil

-to contemplate what it means to join the peerage.
-It also allows Members
+candidate to contemplate what it means to join the peerage.
+It also

 Is it required?
 No, but it has become customary.

-the vigil, offering moral support and words of wisdom.
-This may be the
+during the vigil, offering moral support and words of wisdom.
+This may

-first time you meet some of the Companions of the Order.
-At some point,
+be the first time you meet some of the Companions of the Order.
+At some

-the Crescent Principal Herald will read the Invocation.
-Their Majesties
+point, the Crescent Principal Herald will read the Invocation.
+Their

-and/or Highnesses often also attend briefly.
-The candidate may stand vigil
+Majesties and/or Highnesses often also attend briefly.
+The candidate

-over the tools of his/her trade.
-The candidate may also choose to have
+may stand vigil over the tools of his/her trade.
+The candidate may also

 Who can come to a vigil?
 The Members of the Order and the candidate, of